SamagraX-Stencil/stencil-docs/docs/config/details.md

 - **Type**: theme | molecule
 - **Mandatory**: Yes
 - **Description**: Categorizes the config based on their nature.
+ Where ,`theme` is used for style related configuration and `molecule` is used for UI molecule(component).

 ### `props`

 - **Type**: object